afarr002/quizNERD/README.md

 ## Description

-A simple quiz to see who is the nerdiest nerd of all time.
-First time utilizing Javascript components and interacting with user information.
+This was built as foundational practice for Javascript.
+It is a simple quiz that interacts with user input and keeps track of time and highscore.

 ## Application Link